stkbailey/data-replication-on-kubernetes/README.md

 argo submit -n argo --watch https://raw.githubusercontent.com/stkbailey/data-replication-on-kubernetes/master/argo/tap-exchange-rate-workflow.yml
 ```

 You should see a workflow kick off in your terminal.
 (Alternatively, you could go to that link, copy the text and paste it into the Argo Workflows "new workflow" UI.)
+If you receive an error message that says something along the lines of `failed to save outputs: timed out waiting for the condition`, simply try running the workflow again.

 You should see a two-step Workflow create and finish.
 Let's check the "outputs" storage bucket and see what's available.

 ```
-mc ls argo-artifacts-local/singer/outputs/target-csv/
+mc ls argo-artifacts-local/singer/outputs/tap-exchange-rates/
 ```

 #### Dissecting the workflow